Last Updated on January 16, 2021 by Nina Ahmedow

 Suggestions for Vegans Traveling to France

 France isn’t the worst country for vegans, but planning a trip to France as a vegan does require some research.
 In Paris, Nice, Cannes, Antibes, and even Menton you will find vegan eateries.
+Check out this vegan guide to Paris that is sure to make your mouth water!
 While you may be better off self-catering in Brittany, the town of Concarneau has a vegan restaurant you can visit as part of a day trip.
 For day trips to Èze and Vence on the French Riviera, pack your own lunch.

 Moving Between Destinations